luccaviccini/BookClub-api/README.md

 ## Tools Used

 - **Express.js**: This project uses Express as the web application framework for building the API.
-- **JavaScript**: JavaScript is the primary programming language used in this project.
+- **TypeScript**: JavaScript is the primary programming language used in this project.
 - **Authentication Libraries**: For securing the API, I've used various authentication libraries.
 These libraries help in creating secure routes and protecting user data.
 - **PostgreSQL**: PostgreSQL is used as the database for this project.
 It stores information about the users and the books.
+- **Prisma ORM**: Prisma is used as the Object-Relational Mapping (ORM) tool in this project.
+It provides an abstraction over PostgreSQL, making it easier to communicate with the database using TypeScript.
 ## Features

 - **User Registration and Authentication**: Users can register with a unique email and authenticate themselves.